-3. Humane Society — The law of puppies and babies
+3. Humane Society — Lesson: Puppies and babies

 With 4,024 likes and another 16,639 views, it’s hard to go wrong with a cute video of puppies.
 In fact, the verdict is pretty much in that if you can use the image of a child or dog to tell your story, you should.
 This post does more than appeal to altruism though.
 In the current crisis, the Human Society is giving people a way to help out that also makes their own experience of sheltering at home less difficult.

 4. Greenpeace — Lesson: Mobilize around breaking news

 Expert at keeping its digital community informed about their numerous campaigns, Greenpeace highlights breaking news on their website.
 There is always information relevant to the current news cycle, like this piece about the plastic industry and the COVID-19 pandemic.
 Articles like this mobilize their base at key moments.

 5. Plastic Pollution Coalition — Lesson: Pack visual punch